thihasoehtet/ko.table/README.md

 Table for Knockout.
 I want simple.
 So, I follow simple.
 And I want to build simple.
 For now, just server-side pagination.
 Will come client-side soon ...

+Note: this is still under crafting.

 ***
 Create ko.table: